kwaldenphd/world-wide-web/README.md

 22. The namespace provides a means of disambiguation between elements with the same name.
 We won’t run into this issue in this lab, but we’ll see namespaces when we work with XML.

-23. Also note here that the document language is declared as English with the “en” code with a standardized abbreviation for the English language.
+23. Also note here that the document language is declared as English with the `en` code with a standardized abbreviation for the English language.

 <blockquote>XHTML 1.0 Documentation http://www.w3.org/TR/xhtml1/</blockquote>